grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "It takes a long fucking time.
 From the moment we read our doom on the dials, it could be _hours_ before we sink below crush depth.
 If we go down _fast_ it would still take the better part of a fucking hour.
 And we'll be hearing the last throes of the boat the whole way down --- the groans of the hull, the creaking supports, the collapsing trim tanks...
 I like to think the last fucking failure, the big one that sends the wall of water through the boat that comes so fast it smashes your skull against some rusty bit of steel and finally ends it for you --- that last failure, I like to think it will be fucking silent.
 I like the idea that the last thing we would hear is rushing water.
 Somehow that's a fucking comfort to me."

-"You are one fucked up dude Bastian."
+"You are a motherfucker Bastian."

 "This is _your_ fucking lifestyle too Gregory.
 You should accept it instead of being afraid of it.
 Because having your skull caved in against the hull is the _good_ way to die on a sub.
 Un-fucking-fortunately, these boats are fucking way stronger than the engineers give them credit for --- sure the boat might get too deep, we might lose control of it, might sink to the bottom mostly filled with water...
 But you might also get lucky --- lucky enough to end up in a compartment that holds on to its precious bubble of air.
 And then you'll sit in that compartment for days, maybe even more than a week, sucking up the last of your breathable oxygen.
 And there's nothing to do but sit around in the black, waiting to die."

 "Goddamn, fuck off Bastian!"

 "Bastian, lay off."
 Said Percy.
-"No fucking submariner is required to contemplate worst possible fucking scenarios if they don't fucking want to."
+"No fucking submariner is required to contemplate the worst possible fucking scenarios if they don't fucking want to."

 Bastian grinned and sucked at the last of his cigarette before stabbing it out in an overflowing tray of butts.